Best HTML Email Builders for E-commerce in 2026

 Mailchimp's e-commerce features have improved significantly.
 For stores just starting with email marketing, the combination of accessibility and e-commerce support works well.

 The e-commerce features aren't as deep as Klaviyo or even Omnisend.
 Segmentation, automation, and personalization are more limited.
-But for stores with simpler needs, Mailchimp covers the basics.
+But for stores with simpler needs or those just getting started, Mailchimp covers the basics at a lower price point.

 Best for: Small stores just starting with email marketing